-could represent the objectives of the SSO itself, or a reduced-form expression for the preference of other participants in the standardization process.16 Thus, the benefits of higher V might come directly from implementation, or through the SSO's reputation for creating high quality standards.
-Similarly, the SSO's distaste for royalties could reflect either the political influence of implementers within the organization, or a belief that royalties reduce the likelihood that a standard will be widely adopted.
+The SSOs' payoff is $V - r + \varepsilon$ , where $\varepsilon$ is a mean zero random variable that reflects uncertainty (from the firm's perspective) about the objectives of other SSO members.
+This payoff could represent either the objectives of SSO management, or a reduced-form expression for the collective preference of other participants in the standardization process.
+Thus, higher V reflects the direct benefits of increased implementation and performance, and perhaps also reputational benefits to the SSO from creating a high quality standard.
+Similarly, the distaste for royalties could reflect either the political influence of implementers within the SSO, or an SSO's belief that higher royalties reduce the likelihood of widespread implementation.